Lobuche Peak Climbing in Nepal

 • Witness stunning views of some of the eight thousand mountains, including Everest, Lhotse, Kanchenjunga, Makalu, and Cho Oyu.

-Lobuche East Peak Climbing route
+Lobuche East Peak Climbing Route Overview

 The Lobuche Peak climbing route involves steep, snowy slopes and rock-fixed line climbing.
 You'll walk above the Khumbu glacier from Lobuche Base Camp (4,950 m) to reach Lobuche High Camp (5,400 m).
 From the high camp, the summit of Lobuche East is only a tough stretch away.
 The path gets steeper, and you must walk by a sharp snow ridge.
 Some snow bumps and notches are climbing in the northwest of the peak.
 From here, you will cross the 45° slope and finally push to the summit.